Whole Lotta Rosie: Covers

-"Whole Lotta Rosie" was covered by Guns N' Roses, it was on the 1987 UK vinyl singles of "Welcome to the Jungle" and the 1988 Live from the Jungle album.
+"Whole Lotta Rosie" was covered by Guns N' Roses, who included it on the 1987 UK vinyl singles of "Welcome to the Jungle" and the 1988 Live from the Jungle album.
 It has also been played as part of Guns N' Roses' concerts.

 Australian psychedelic band Electric Hippies recorded a cover in 1995 for the Fuse Box alternative tribute album.

 It was also covered by W.A.S.P. on the American version of the 1996 Still Not Black Enough album.

 The Japanese power metal band Galneryus released a cover of it, on their 2007 Voices from the Past EP, which is an EP of 5 cover songs.

 Another cover version, by Steel Panther, was released in 2010 on The Metal Forge Volume Two (A Tribute To AC/DC) by Metal Hammer.

 Bullet for My Valentine also released a cover of the song as a bonus track on their 2013 album Temper Temper.